Second Temple period: Religion

 During the 600 years of the Second Temple period, multiple religious currents emerged and extensive religious developments occurred.
 The development of the Hebrew Bible canon, the synagogue, Jewish eschatology can all be traced back to the Second Temple period.

 According to Jewish tradition, prophecy ceased during the early Second Temple period; this left the Jews without their version of divine guidance at a time when they felt most in need of support and direction.

 During the Hellenistic period, currents of Judaism were influenced by Hellenistic philosophy developed from the 3rd century BCE, notably the Jewish diaspora in Alexandria, culminating in the compilation of the Septuagint.
 An important advocate of the symbiosis of Jewish theology and Hellenistic thought is Philo.
 The growing influence of Hellenism in Judaism became a source of dissent for some Jews; this was a major catalyst for the Maccabean revolt.

-The sects of the Pharisees and Sadducees were formed, according to most scholars, around the mid 2nd century CE.
-It is thought that the mystic sect of the Judaean Desert, most likely the Essenes, was founded in the second third of the second century BCE.
+The sects of the Pharisees and Sadducees were formed, according to most scholars, around the mid 2nd century BCE.
+It is thought that the mystic sect of the Judaean desert, most likely the Essenes, was founded in the second third of the second century BCE.
 The sect serves as a useful illustration of the profound impact these years had on the emergence of new patterns, beliefs, and lifestyles.
 The sect members' flight into the desert was a direct protest against what was taking place in Jerusalem at the time.
 The emergence of a new leadership in the city, a leadership that would shape the course of Jewish history for more than a century, is what led to the cult's estrangement and alienation.

 From c.
 170 BCE to 30 CE, five successive generations of zugot ("pairs of") leaders headed the Jews' spiritual affairs.

 A number of messianic ideas developed during the later Second Temple period.
 Christianity first emerged as a Second Temple Judaic sect in the 1st century Hellenistic Judaism in Roman Judea.
 Jesus of Nazareth was a first-century Jewish preacher and religious leader.
 After his death, his apostles and their followers spread around the Levant, Europe, Anatolia, Mesopotamia, the South Caucasus, Egypt, and Ethiopia, despite initial persecution.
 It soon attracted gentile God-fearers, which led to a departure from Jewish customs, and, after the fall of Jerusalem which ended the Temple-based Judaism, Christianity slowly separated from Judaism.